-Is An Assignment For Benefit Of Creditors A Better Option For Struggling Businesses?
+Is An Assignment For The Benefit Of Creditors A Better Option For Struggling Businesses?

-For businesses in Florida that are in financial trouble there are options other than bankruptcy, such as an assignment for benefit of creditors.
-The business attorneys at Aaronson Schantz Beiley P.A. in Miami, Florida, work with each company that they represent on an individual basis, helping each determine whether an assignment for benefit of creditors, also known as an “ABC”, is the best route to take.
+For businesses in Florida that are in financial trouble, there are options other than bankruptcy, such as an assignment for the benefit of creditors (ABC).
+Our business attorneys at Aaronson Schantz Beiley P.A., in Miami, Florida, work with each company that they represent on an individual basis, helping each client determine whether an ABC is the best route to take.

 Bankruptcy Versus ABC

 In the state of Florida, Ch.
-727 of the Florida Statutes authorizes the assignment of all assets to a court supervised fiduciary, that we help you select, for benefit of the creditors of the company.
-This option offers businesses a method for liquidating or selling their business under state court supervision and authority rather than through the federal bankruptcy court process discussed herein.
+727 of the Florida Statutes authorizes the assignment of all assets to a court-supervised fiduciary that our lawyers can help you select for the benefit of the creditors of the company.
+This option offers business owners a method for liquidating or selling their businesses under state court supervision and authority rather than through the federal bankruptcy court process discussed elsewhere on this website.

-There are times when going with an ABC makes much more sense than electing to file bankruptcy or to engage in any other type of action designed to eliminate the burdens of your business’ debt.
+There are times when going with an ABC makes much more sense than electing to file bankruptcy or engage in any other type of action designed to eliminate the burdens of your business’ debt.
 A veteran business lawyer will be able to advise you if this is an action that you can and should take.

 Making A Decision

-First and foremost, always remember that decisions regarding bankruptcy, assignment for benefit of creditors, restructuring and insolvency and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
+First and foremost, always remember that decisions regarding bankruptcy, ABC, restructuring and insolvency, and other possible solutions to a company’s inability to pay its debts are dependent on the specific situation and circumstances of the company.
 There’s a reason why businesses are given various choices when it comes to their inability to pay back debt and remain liquid.

-In making a decision concerning an ABC, one must consider how important the following factors are in your particular situation:
+In making a decision concerning an ABC, one must consider how important the following factors are in their particular situation:

 - Timing: Do you want to control when things happen?

 - Cost: Are you interested in going a less costly route?

 - Simplification: Would you like less red tape, such as schedules and court requirements?

 - Creditor cooperation: Are you looking for the creditor to agree to terms easily and quickly?